fortify/sample-parser/README.md

    - Increase __data version__ in plugin.xml descriptor.
 It will be indicator for SSC that new version of the plugin provides data in new format
    - Plugin can be built and distributed to the users

-4) There is no parser to process a scan
+5) There is no parser to process a scan
    - engine type provided with scan is different from the engine type provided by parser plugin or there is no installed/enabled plugin of specified engine type in SSC
    - parser plugin registration failed - check plugin container logs and SSC logs for any errors

-5) Will my plugin developed for SSC/PluginFramework 17.10 work automatically with SSC/PluginFramework 17.20 ?
+6) Will my plugin developed for SSC/PluginFramework 17.10 work automatically with SSC/PluginFramework 17.20 ?
    - There is a high probability that your plugin will also be compatible with 17.20 - however, due to significant improvements and validations added in SSC 17.20, you must be prepared to test your plugin with SSC/PluginFramework 17.20 and update your plugin to be compatible if needed.

-TODOS:
-  - Update the plugin metadata section after the pluginmetadata specification is finalized. (also update the plugin manifest in plugin-api_1.0 to help developers avoid validations failure with SSC_17.20/plugin-api_1.1)
-  - make additional improvements to structure.
-  - remove extraneous configuration details that can cause confusion for future debugging such as customization of plugin folders/log paths.